eedao/.github/profile/README.md

 # Evaluative Economy DAO
-EEDAO (Evaluative Economy DAO) is a DAO
+EEDAO (Evaluative Economy DAO) is a DAO moving for social implementation of the evaluative economy.